15+ Top SAST Vendors in the US Guide (2025)

 • Unified platform: SAST, API security, container/IaC scans, and open-source dependency analysis

-• Strong developer enablement tools (IDE integrations, Codebashing for secure coding training)
+• Strong developer enablement tools (IDE integrations, Codebashing for secure code training)

 • High accuracy and reduced false positives, especially in complex repos